 "Now," he grated.
 "Let me tell you about Sibyl, the founder of this religion.
 She would be ashamed of you," he revealed.
-"All her wisdom and insight turned sour," he looked over the other women of the cult, who Rose had to admit, looked somewhat ashamed, then continued.
+"All her wisdom and insight turned sour," he looked over the other women of the cult, who Rose had to admit, looked somewhat ashamed.
+He continued.
 "Is that how you spread the word, hey?
 On the blade of a knife?"

 "Yes," the leader sounded more mad, more devout than before.
 "A knife that now welcomes you!" she lunged forward.

-"Show me this man!" a deep, rasping voice cancelled out all others.
+"Show me these children!" a deep, rasping voice cancelled out all others.
 Rose froze at the sound, as it leeched into her.
-She turned, slowly releasing the crazed, red-robed woman, to a shiny red curtain at the back of the room.
+She turned, slowly releasing the crazed, red-robed woman, looking at a shiny red curtain at the back of the room.
 She sat there, wonderingly staring at the vague movements beyond it.

 The red-clad women turned toward the curtain in unison, and knelt, except for the leader, who stood, eyes wild and urgent, voice desperate.

-"High Priestess, the stranger would defile us!" she uttered.
+"High Priestess, the strangers would defile us!" she uttered.

 "Let me see," the low voice cut her off.
-"This one is different.
-He carries starlight in his wake."
+"These two are different.
+They carry starlight in their wake."

 The Doctor was by Rose's side, helping her to her feet.

-"She's very perceptive, now, isn't she?" the Doctor held Rose back as he stepped forward, his hand on her arm; not letting go and defending in a single action.
+"She's very perceptive, now, isn't she?" the Doctor held Rose back a little, as he stepped forward, his hand on her arm; not letting go and defending her from the voice behind the curtain, in a single action.
 "Where do these words of wisdom come from?"

 The voice behind the curtain spoke again.
 "The gods whisper to me."